 Marketing had its own department, a department that is responsible for the tactical application of product messaging.
 Brand is the foundation that the marketing message should be built upon.
 It has within its bricks and mortar the permission from the prospect and customer to be important.
 Why should prospects believe your marketing message?
 It is why they can count on your message for importance and place.

-Are you being outspent and more importantly out hustled?
+Are you being outspent or, more importantly, out hustled?
 Success in any category, regardless of venue, is a mixture of connection, smarts, guile and spending.
 And in that order.

 The rebranding process.